 Principle 7: Measure and publicly report on progress to achieve gender equality

 These principles are the result of collaboration between the UN Global Compact and UN Women, and are adapted from the Calvert Women's Principles®.
 They are informed by real-life business practices and input gathered from across the globe.
 These Principles also can inform other stakeholders, including governments, as they engage with business.

 How to participate Leadership involvement is important.
-Invite your chief executive officer, or equivalent, to issue a CEO Statement of Support.
+Invite your chief executive officer, or equivalent, to sign the CEO Statement of Support for the WEPs.
 The Statement encourages business leaders to use the seven Principles as guide posts for actions that advance and empower women in the workplace, marketplace and community.
 It also asks you to communicate your progress through sex-disaggregated data and other benchmarks.